sotostzam/sensor-media-control/reports/report.md

 ## Introduction

 Media production as well as consumption is on the rise since quite some time, and with the advent of smartphones, the consumption has only increased even more.
 People consume media on various types of devices ranging from smartphones, televisions and computer.
 Traditionally media controlling has been primarily done through physical buttons present on the television set itself, and later on, all those functionalities were transferred to a small rectangular device dubbed as 'remote' which consists of several physical buttons.
+With the rise and technology advancements, this idea of a 'remote' has been transformed into applications for smart mobile devices, which simulates physical buttons with software ones.

 ### Original Idea